 These events have many sides and parties, but as a result many New-World immigrants have vivid ideas of the USA as a "policeman" or a "bully" in addition to being a "land of equality and opportunity."

-Diaz 277 tear gas, mother recognized its smell from the year the United States invaded your island
+Junot Diaz, "How to Date a Browngirl" 277: tear gas, mother recognized its smell from the year the United States invaded your island

-Compare "involuntary contact" of minority groups
+Compare such "involuntary contact" with America to the experience of minority groups.

 Assimilation or resistance?
 Do you join or fight the people who oppress you?